 In tutorials, teaching assistants will cover homework exercise problems, take questions from students, and present extended examples or applications of probability theory.
 Further, there will be one 15-minute quiz in each tutorial.
 These quizzes will be closed-book.
 The purpose of these quizzes is to help keep you up to date with the class material, so they will be designed to be quite easy - you should ace these quizzes if you attend lectures and pay attention.
-Tutorials begin in the week of January 16, 2012.
+Tutorials begin on Monday, January 13.
 The lowest two quiz marks will be automatically dropped from your course grade calculation, which will account for illnesses, scheduling conflicts, etc. Other than that, no exemption for missing quizzes will be given.
 You are required to attend the tutorial and quiz section registered on ROSI.